 We had to wait for probably an hour in the crowds and sun.
-Not that best experience.
-I feel like their organization skills weren’t the best.
+Not the best experience.
+I feel like their organizational skills weren’t the best.

 I guess since you’re not allowed to party anymore (at least on the beach) the next best thing is to do island hopping so everyone ends up there.

 And it was even low season, I can’t imagine what it would have been like during the high season.

 Long story short, expect to be surrounded by lots of tourists.
 Once you manage to get on a boat and you head out to sea, it’s a lot nicer.

 I noticed the tours are spread apart across the island so there are not too many people in one area at a time, which is good.